deankoch/pkern/vignettes/pkern_vignette.md

 “o”, “oj”, “oi”, “sobs”) mapping the input point data to rows and columns of these matrices

-## Variance components example: sample data variance
+## Variance components example

-In the kriging problem one takes the covariance matrix for the input points - say `V` - and multiplies its inverse by the input data vector.
+In the kriging problem one takes the covariance matrix for the input points, say `V`, and multiplies its inverse by the input data vector.
 Rather than storing V or its inverse, `pkern` stores the diagonalization of `V` (from `base::eigen`), absent the nugget effect: